 |Starlite Kitchen||San Diego CA||619-358-9766|

 |Madera Kitchen of Mexico||Vista CA||760-784-1224|

 Recipes that include Sharon Fruit.
 One is easiest, three is harder.

-People have spotted Sharon Fruit using the Specialty Produce app for iPhone and Android.
+People have shared Sharon Fruit using the Specialty Produce app for iPhone and Android.

 Specialty Produce Near San Diego, California, United States

 1929 Hancock st, #150, San Diego, CA 92110